 Last year in June I met my cousin for the first time.
-Although we had been friends on Facebook and have talked on the phone and in IM for years.
+Although we had been friends on Facebook and have talked on the phone and in messenger for years.
 When we met something clicked.
 She and I are too much alike.
-Which I find funny because she is the oldest of 3 kids from my aunt and I am the youngest of 3 from my mom.
+Which I find funny because she is the middle of 3 kids from my aunt and I am the youngest of 3 from my mom.

 So I started looking up flights and by August 21st I bought a round trip flight to New Jersey for 2 weeks.
 It cost 195 and I leave on September 24th coming back on October 8th.
 I am so excited, but nervous at the same time.

 Remind you I have never been on a plane before.
 Also, my concern is am I to fat to fly?
 I know I am not but it is still a concern of mine.
 So I have been doing a lot of research since I bought my ticket.
 Yet, I am not going to worry about it.
 The airline’s website gave the seat measurements and the length of the seat belt.
 I should be fine, I measure my butt for the seat and the length of the belt across my belly.

 I have been making myself a list of the things I need to buy and the things I need to leave at home.
 Since last year was my first vacation as an adult.
 Mike, Mikayla, and I drove to Massachusetts.
 Needless to say, since I am a planner.
 I bought and packed things I thought we would need and never ended up touching them.
 Lesson learned.
 Especially coming home.
 We had no room.

 But, I have learned a few tips and tricks for road trips, but flying on a plane is a different story.
 Some can work for flying but not all so I read some blogs.
 Also thinking about me and my needs.